Indoqa/logspace/frontend.md

 3. Custom Range:<br/>
 Use custom values as the minimum and maximum of the visible range.

-*Time-Series* that share the scale of another *Time-Series* will be displayed slightly indented underneath it.
+*Time-Series* that use the scale of another *Time-Series* will be displayed slightly indented underneath it.
 [![Frontend Scales](/assets/images/frontend-scales.png)](/assets/images/frontend-scales.png)

 Up to two different scales will be displayed as Y-axes.<br/>